Anbil P. Dharmalingam

 Anbil P. Dharmalingam was a politician from the Indian state of Tamil Nadu and founder member of Dravida Munnetra Kazhagam.
 The Anbil Dharmalingam Agricultural College and Research Institute is named after him.

 Politics

 Anbil Dharmalingam was one of the founder-members of the Dravida Munnetra Kazhagam (DMK).

-When the DMK was elected to power in 1967, Dharmalingam served as the Minister for Local Administration and Agriculture a various times.
+When the DMK was elected to power in 1967, Dharmalingam served as the Minister for Local Administration and Agriculture various times.

 At a rally held in North Arcot district on 7 and 8 April 1973 in which Dharmalingam and five other Ministers presided, he declared that formation of an independent Tamil Nadu was the aim of the DMK.

 Electoral records

 He was elected to the Tamil Nadu legislative assembly as a Dravida Munnetra Kazhagam candidate from Lalgudi constituency in 1962 and 1980 elections and from Tiruchirappalli - II constituency in 1971 election.

 Family & Death

-Anbil Dharmalingam died in 1993,His sons Anbil Periyasamy and Anbil Poyyamozhi have been members of Dravida Munnetra Kazhagam and have served in Tamil Nadu legislative assembly.
+Anbil Dharmalingam died in 1993.
+His sons Anbil Periyasamy and Anbil Poyyamozhi have been members of Dravida Munnetra Kazhagam and have served in the Tamil Nadu legislative assembly.